-“Your weapons are good for one hour a day,” Peter said.
+“Your weapons are good for one hour a day,” Peter reminded.
 “For the other twenty-three, we’re Fucksville.”

-“Just means we’ll have to plan,” Eun said.
-“Assess the terrain and navigate accordingly.
+“Means we’ll have to plan,” Eun said.
+“Assess the terrain, navigate accordingly.
 That’s the best we can do.”
 She thought for a second.
 “The best we can do in any situation, really.”

 “You ever get tired of being right?”
 Peter groused.
 “Fuck.”

 Eun cracked a smile.
 “I do, actually.
 I’ve been waiting for your angry Korean ass to grow the hell up—maybe throw me for a loop one of these days.”

 He rolled his eyes.
 “Silly me—what was I thinking?
 Being a strategic genius must get so old.”

 Kora cleared her throat.
 “The Fuckrising, enchanted weaponry…anything else?”

 Peter said, “We’ve gotta wear tuxes and dresses to senior prom, but when things get hairy…” His eyes searched the air.
 “I can modify our getups with quick-release tabs.
 Give em a yank, and your dresses fall off like an altar boy’s robes.”

 “Peter.”
 Eun wrinkled her nose, disgusted.
 “Don’t be gross.”